top-banner-whatareprebiotics.jpg

 What Are Prebiotics | Foods and Supplements?

-In the last few years we’ve seen emerging evidence on the importance of gut health to our overall well-being.
-So how do prebiotics foods and supplements play a role in a healthy gut?
+In the last few years, evidence has emerged on the importance of gut health to our overall well-being.
+So, how do prebiotic foods and supplements affect a healthy gut?

 Our bodies host ~10 trillion tiny organisms (bacteria, fungi and other microbes) that live mostly in our digestive tract, outnumbering our human cells 10 to 1.1 This is what we call our microbiota.
 Our bodies have a symbiotic relationship with these microorganisms that not only help aid in our digestion process but also regulate our mood and hormones.